Watermark Beach Resort Welcomes Adair Scott

 After returning from the land down under, Adair took a gig with beloved community bakery Lake Village Bakery in Osoyoos.
 It was there that he fell in love with the region, its lifestyle and all Osoyoos has to offer to an eager young chef willing to experiment with its bounties.

-Now Adair is bringing his love of all things local to his new role as the Executive Chef of the Watermark Beach Resort.
+Adair is brings his love of all things local to his role as the Executive Chef of the Watermark Beach Resort.
 He oversees catering for the resort’s conference space, which hosts meetings, weddings and large group gatherings throughout the year.
-Adair has also taken the reins of the Watermark Wine & Tapas Bar, the resort’s full-service restaurant in the sun-soaked town.
-With distinct influences from the Mediterranean, the Wine & Tapas Bar focuses on fine regional wine pairings and tasty dishes perfect for sharing that change seasonally.
-Additionally, he manages the barbecue featured on the resort’s deck, where the staff serves up sizzling summer dishes fresh off the grill daily.
+Adair has also taken the reins of The Restaurant at Watermark, the resort’s full-service restaurant in the sun-soaked town.
+With distinct influences from the Mediterranean, the restaurant focuses on fine regional wine pairings and tasty dishes perfect for sharing that change seasonally.
+Additionally, he manages the outdoor barbecue kitchen featured on the resort’s deck, where the culinary team serves up sizzling summer dishes fresh off the grill daily.

 It doesn’t get better than this.